nimmiee/TheSparksFoundation/README.md

 In this task, I have Predicted percentage of an student based on the no. of study hours.
 This is a simple linear regression task as it involves just 2 variables.
 I used Linear Regression to identify the scores of student based on hours of study.

+# Computer Vision & Internet of Things Tasks

+**4. Optical Character Recognition (ORC):**

+In this task, I have Created Character detector which extracts printed or handwritten text from an image or video.
+I used easyocr and cv2 libraries here.